 The power of sport as a vehicle for social change has been broadly recognised and has been leveraged by numerous organisations around the world.
-However, the Grass Skirt Project has an innovative approach in that we have created a circular economy, by re-distributing pre-used sports equipment, and seek to operate as a social enterprise, generating sustainable long-term funding for our programs and the facilities that we establish.
+However, the Grass Skirt Project has an innovative approach utilising a regnerative model by re-distributing pre-used sports equipment and modelling community-based operations on social enterprise, generating sustainable long-term funding for our programs and the facilities that we establish.

 Recent grass skirt project milestones include:

-Procurement of 13 tonnes of donated sporting equipment ($250,000 AUD value) and distributed to support sporting programs and development including:
+Procurement of 13 tonnes of donated sporting equipment ($250,000 AUD value)distributed to support sporting programs and development including:

 In December 2017, Grass Skirt Project ran an Australian Strength and Conditioning Association (ASCA) Level 1 Course in Hanuabada, NCD.
 GSP Funded 10 participants to be certified as Level 1 coaches to support improved and continued sporting development.